How do I begin an ISEP application?

 When will I find out my placement?

-We do our best to notify students about their placement within 3 to 5 weeks of the priority application deadline.
-You can expect to receive your placement notification by early October if submitting for the September 1 deadline, or by late March if submitting for the February 15 deadline.
+We do our best to notify students about their placement within one month of the priority application deadline.
+You can expect to receive your placement notification by mid October if submitting for the September 15 deadline, or by late March if submitting for the March 1 deadline.

 Learn more: Placement Process